 The Glen Canyon Dam is a sight to behold.
 There is a scenic turnoff on Lake Powell Blvd in Page that is delightful to walk around.
 Drive across the bridge!

 Last, but not least, the drive out of page to Utah is punctuated with jaw dropping scenery.
 North of Flagstaff is Sunset Crater Volcano National Monument.

-- Tour both Upper and Lower Antelope Canyon, and because it gets very crowded, book an early morning tour, (the morning canyon light may also be more advantageous).
-Book well in advance.
+- Tour both Upper and Lower Antelope Canyon and because it gets very crowded, book well in advance.
+The light on an early morning tour is great).

 - Visit Horseshoe Canyon – don’t be turned off by the crowd to get in